lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lesson_5.md

 **communicate to other VCNs**, it has 2 types of peering:

 - Local VCN peering
-connecting 2 VCNs in the same region so that their resources can communicate using private IP addresses.
+connect 2 VCNs in the **same region** so that their resources can communicate using private IP addresses.
 <img src="https://imgur.com/t4tCxes.png" width="220" height="300">

 - Remote VCN peering
+connect 2 VCNS in **different regions** so that their resources can communicate using private IP addresses.